 It is not only firms in the financial services, education, and healthcare industries that need to be aware of business data retention laws.
 All companies in the United States must comply with business data retention laws, even if a firm is not covered under HIPAA, Gramm Leach Bliley, Franks-Dobbs, or SOX.
-The same applied for companies with a European base.
-The EU also has business data retention laws.
+The same applies for companies that do business with citizens of the European Union, as the EU also has business data retention laws.

 It is a crime to violate business data retention laws

-Did you know that the simple act of permanently deleting an email could get you in hot water?
-If you delete the contents of a backup tape, or reuse the wrong one, you may even be looking at a spell in jail.
-How long?
-Up to 20 years if you do it knowingly, with malicious intent.
+Did you know that the simple act of permanently deleting an email could get you in legal trouble?
+If you delete the contents of a backup tape, or reuse the wrong one, criminal charges may even be filed.
+Sentences of up to 20 years in jail are possible if data is deleted with malicious intent.
 The deletion of data is a serious crime.
 If a business operating in the financial sector is audited, and cannot show auditors certain emails, the SEC (Security and Exchange Commission) is likely to issue a heavy fine.

 The laws covering data are complex.
 Different regulations call for different data retention periods.
 Some states have implemented data retention laws with even stricter controls than federal regulations.
 Some companies providing services to organizations in different business sectors, may have to comply with different laws depending on the firm they are currently working with.
 As a precaution, many companies in the United States decide to keep data indefinitely.
-Getting something wrong is too easy, and the risk for doing so too high.
+Getting something wrong is too easy, and the consequences far too serious to take any chances.

-All data must be backed up and stored off site.
-The backups must be physically secured, and should be encrypted.
+When backing up data, including emails, backups should be created and stored securely off-site.
+Backups need to be physically secured, and should be encrypted to prevent unauthorized access.
 They must also be tamper-proof.
-In the event of emergency, it must be possible to restore data in its entirety, and information may need to be retrieved if a lawsuit is filed or if an audit must take place.
+In the event of emergency, it must be possible to restore data in its entirety.
+Information will need to be retrieved in its original form for eDiscovery or to provide to auditors.

-Not sure which data retention laws apply?
-Listed below is a brief summary.
+If you are unsure about the regulations that cover data retention and which laws you must comply with, a brief summary is listed below.
 Please bear in mind that data retention laws are updated from time to time.
-At the time of publishing, the information contained in this article is up to date.
+At the time of publication, the information contained in this article is up to date and correct.

 HIPAA – The Health Insurance Portability and Accountability Act (1996)

 The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 and covers healthcare providers, healthcare clearinghouses, health insurers and business associates of HIPAA-covered entities.
-The legislation was signed into law by Bill Clinton, and initially was intended to protect Americans and keep them covered with health insurance in the event of job loss.
+The legislation was signed into law by Bill Clinton, and initially was intended to protect Americans and retain insurance coverage while between jobs.

-Since its introduction, the legislation has been updated with stricter requirements concerning data privacy and security, and the safeguards that must be implemented to ensure that Protected Health Information (PHI) is secured at all times.
+Since its introduction, the legislation has been updated with stricter requirements concerning data privacy and security and calls for safeguards to be implemented to ensure that Protected Health Information (PHI) is secured at all times.
 Rules were introduced to protect the privacy of patients and dictate when, and to whom, data can be disclosed.
 HIPAA also stipulates the actions that must be taken if data is accidentally exposed.
-HIPAA requires medical data to be retained for a minimum of six years after the last data of treatment.
-However, some states require data to be kept for 7 years or longer.
+HIPAA requires medical data to be retained for a minimum of six years after the last date of treatment.
+However, some states require data to be kept for 6 years or longer.
 HIPAA is only a minimum standard.
 States are permitted to introduce even stricter business data retention laws.

 SOX – Sarbanes-Oxley Act (2002)